Antisocial personality disorder: History

 The DSM-III in 1980 included the full term antisocial personality disorder and, as with other disorders, there was now a full checklist of symptoms focused on observable behaviors to enhance consistency in diagnosis between different psychiatrists ('inter-rater reliability').
 The ASPD symptom list was based on the Research Diagnostic Criteria developed from the so-called Feighner Criteria from 1972, and in turn largely credited to influential research by sociologist Lee Robins published in 1966 as "Deviant Children Grown Up".
 However, Robins has previously clarified that while the new criteria of prior childhood conduct problems came from her work, she and co-researcher psychiatrist Patricia O'Neal got the diagnostic criteria they used from Lee's husband the psychiatrist Eli Robins, one of the authors of the Feighner criteria who had been using them as part of diagnostic interviews.

-The DSM-IV maintained the trend for behavioral antisocial symptoms while noting "This pattern has also been referred to as psychopathy, sociopathy, or dyssocial personality disorder" and re-including in the 'Associated Features' text summary some of the underlying personality traits from the older diagnoses.
+The DSM-IV maintained the trend for behavioral antisocial symptoms while noting, "This pattern has also been referred to as psychopathy, sociopathy, or dyssocial personality disorder" and re-including in the 'Associated Features' text summary some of the underlying personality traits from the older diagnoses.
 The DSM-5 has the same diagnosis of antisocial personality disorder.
 The Pocket Guide to the DSM-5 Diagnostic Exam suggests that a person with ASPD may present "with psychopathic features" if he or she exhibits "a lack of anxiety or fear and a bold, efficacious interpersonal style".

+Society and culture

+The way antisocial personality disorder (ASPD) is understood and treated can vary across different cultures.
+In Western, individualistic societies like the United States and much of Europe, ASPD is usually seen as a problem with personal behavior.
+It's often linked to criminal actions and people who break social rules.
+The DSM-5, used for diagnosing mental disorders in the U.S., defines ASPD using traits like lying, impulsiveness, and not caring about other people's rights.
+Because of this, ASPD is often diagnosed in people who have had problems with the law.

+In contrast, collectivist cultures such as those in China, Japan, and South Korea tend to focus more on group harmony, family relationships, and social roles.
+In these cultures, behaviors related to ASPD might not be diagnosed in the same way.
+Some traits may be viewed as damaging to family or community bonds rather than just being individual problems.
+Studies suggest that in some Eastern cultures, doctors may diagnose these behaviors differently or less often, especially because of stigma or differences in how mental illness is seen.

+Treatment also reflects these cultural differences.
+In the West, therapy like cognitive behavioral therapy (CBT) and legal supervision are commonly used.
+But in collectivist cultures, treatment may include more family involvement or community-based efforts to help the person fit back into society.